2 Summary of Significant Accounting Policies

 2.9.3 CURRENT PORTION OF DEFERRED REVENUE

-Upfront payments from customers for services to be rendered by the Group are recognized as deferred revenue in accordance with IAS 18.13 and measured at the lower of fair or nominal value.
-The corresponding rendering of services and revenue recognition occurs within the 12-month period following the reporting date.
+Upfront payments from customers for services to be rendered by the Group are recognized as deferred revenue in accordance with IAS 18.13 and measured at the lower of fair value or nominal value.
+The corresponding rendering of services and revenue recognition occurs within a twelve-month period after the reporting date.

 2.9.4 DEFERRED REVENUE

-This line item includes the non-current portion of deferred upfront payments from customers in accordance with IAS 18.13, which are measured at the lower of fair or nominal value.
-Due to its low materiality, this line item is not discounted to its present value in the financial year despite its long-term maturity.
+This line item includes the non-current portion of deferred upfront payments from customers in accordance with IAS 18.13, which are measured at the lower of fair value or nominal value.
+Due to its low materiality in the financial year, this line item was not discounted to its present value despite its long-term maturity.

 2.9.5 CONVERTIBLE BONDS DUE TO RELATED PARTIES